DEEPAM123456789/90-Days-DSA-Machine-Learning-Challenge/Day-22/ML/Statistics_revision/README.md

 # Statistics Revision – Day 22

-This file contains all the fundamental concepts you revised today with short, intuitive explanations and key formulae.
+This file contains all the fundamental concepts that I revised today with short, intuitive explanations and key formulae.

 ---

 ## Intro to Statistics
 **Statistics** is the science of learning from data.
 It helps us **collect**, **analyze**, **interpret**, and **present** data to make better decisions.

-> Think of it as turning raw data into meaningful stories.
+> Think statistics as turning raw data into meaningful stories.

 ---